DJChloe/OricJoy/README.md

       Note: the file is not case sensitive, you can write everything in lower or upper case.

 ### Samples :
-The distribution already comes with game profiles, among them, you will find... command.txt for Hopper :
+The distribution already comes with game profiles, among them, you will find...<br />
+command.txt for Hopper :
     up='
     down=/